comevussor/Apache-Hive-queries-on-IMDB-open-database/README.md

 # Apache-Hive-queries-on-IMDB-open-database
-To see some specificities of Hive queries
+To see some specificities of Hive queries.

 IMDB data is downloadable here : https://www.imdb.com/interfaces/